zulip/zulip/docs/contributing/commit-discipline.md

 happens, we recommend you stash your partial feature, do the refactoring, commit it, and then unstash and finish implementing your feature.

+For additional guidance on how to structure your commits (and why it matters!), check out GitHub's excellent [blog post](https://github.blog/2022-06-30-write-better-commits-build-better-projects).

 ## Commit messages

 First, check out